SHEscher/xai4mri/docs/interpretation.md

 These make their decision-making process hard to explain.

 New methods have been developed to interpret the predictions of deep learning models and to provide insights into their decision-making process.
-These methods are summerized under the term *explainable artificial intelligence* (XAI).
+These methods are summarized under the term *explainable artificial intelligence* (XAI).

 The `xai4mri` package offers a set of tools to apply XAI methods to analyze the predictions of deep learning models for MRI-based tasks.